A dark parking lot in Maryland, an off-duty officer and the night one man saw his friends die

 “We were breaking into cars,” he said.
 “It wasn’t right.
 It wasn’t right at all.”

 At the time, on the seventh floor of the 12-story Takoma Overlook condo building, Dixon, 40, left for work.
 It would be a 10-mile drive to his position at the Pentagon Force Protection Agency, the police department responsible for security at the Pentagon.
-Before that, he served as an officer with a different federal agency, a soldier in the U.S. Army Reserve and a combat crew communications specialist in the Air Force.
+Before that, he worked as a police officer at the National Institute of Standards and Technology, in Gaithersburg, Md., served as a military police officer with the U.S. Army Reserve, and was a combat crew communications specialist in the Air Force.

 In his four years at the Takoma Overlook, where he lived with his wife, Dixon struck some as a pleasant resident who enjoyed walking his dogs.
 But his time there was not without problems.
 On May 6, at 3 a.m., Dixon confronted a homeless woman in the lobby by pointing a shotgun five feet from her face, according to court filings and documents from the Takoma Overlook board of directors.